Today I have a part of a story with the name Melbas Journey to the Ocean for you, which is chapter one of a book written by my son Achim Mohssen-Beyk.

 “Don’t get smart, little one!” shouted one of the fish from afar.

-“If you go away and afterwards regret it, we won’t let you come back,” said a second.
+“If you go away and afterward regret it, we won’t let you come back,” said a second.

 “These are useless thoughts of the youth.
 Don’t go,” said a third.